About the course

 - Probabilistic Model Checking

-The allocation of graduate supervision for the course is the responsibility of the Department of Computer Science and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under exceptional circumstances a supervisor may be found outside the Department of Computer Science.
+The allocation of thesis supervision for the course is the responsibility of the Department of Computer Science and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+Under some circumstances it may be appropriate for a student's thesis work to be supervised by a faculty member outside the department of Computer Science.

 For the taught modules, the mode of assessment shall be either written assignment or written examination, dependent on the module you are taking.

-A dissertation, completed independently under the guidance of an expert supervisor, on a topic of your choice and approved by the supervisor and MSc Course Director will be submitted by the end of Trinity Term.
+A dissertation, completed independently under the guidance of an expert supervisor, on a topic of your choice and approved by the supervisor and MSc Course Director will be submitted by the end of the third term (Trinity Term).